Westmount places

 Town of Westmount, Council Minutes, September 3, 1985

-‘… in April 2000 a fire destroyed 50 Academy Road.
+‘In April 2000 a fire destroyed 50 Academy Road.
 Fortunately, nobody was injured – damages were estimated at $800,000 for both the building and its contents.’

 During that period, residential life was largely uneventful.
-However, in April 2000 a fire destroyed 50 Academy Road.
-Fortunately, nobody was injured – damages were estimated at $800,000 for both the building and its contents.
+However, in April 2000, a fire destroyed 50 Academy Road.
+Fortunately, nobody was injured – the damage to the building and its contents was estimated at $800,000.

 This brings us to the end of our journey along the “unassuming” street named Academy Road.
 Hopefully, during your next walk along this road, you will be able to view it with a new perspective and visualize what Westmount Park could have been.